potsawee/longsum0/README.md

 Trained Weights
 -----------------------------------------
-To be released, stay tuned!!
+Links to Google Drive to be added!